-I was only 16 when I went to architectural school as I had been pushed up a year in secondary school.
-The crit system was something that I had not come up against before, and I thought it was brutal.
+I was only 16 when I went to architectural school as I had been pushed up a year in school.
+The crit system was something that I had not come up against, and I thought it was brutal.
 I learned to be more systematic and more analytical so that I was able to present and defend my work."

 "My first Part 1 role was from an advert on a university notice board; everyone rushed there and got phone numbers and then applied.
 I was invited for an interview at a small practice in Holborn, where we did lots of commercial fit outs for a developer, and I have learnt a lot since then.

 "Starting my practice during the recession was a challenge.
 I had just one commission at the time, and I felt that if I could make it then, I could make it any time.
-My practice is not just about delivering projects for clients - I use it as an opportunity to provide work experience to others and those who might have difficulty getting positions and also to reach out to those who are not always readily exposed to architecture and those who might have difficulty getting positions.
+My practice is not just about delivering projects for clients - I use it as an opportunity to provide work experience to others and also to reach out to those who are not always readily exposed to architecture and those who might have difficulty getting positions.
 I’m looking at wider inclusion, not just in the profession, but also getting the community to be involved in the projects we deliver for them.

-The number of BAME architects has been growing very slowly.
-I think at one time the numbers receded a bit.
+The numbers of BAME architects has been growing very slowly.
+I think at one time, the numbers receded a bit.
 There is no silver bullet for changing the numbers – there has got to be a holistic change management exercise, where you’re appealing to the minds, hearts and the culture of an organisation.
-It’s not just doing one thing that will change everything; it’s a range of action, continuously reviewing what’s working.
-It needs to become a culture of 'the way we do things around here'.
+It’s not just doing one thing that will change the status quo; it’s a range of actions, continuously reviewing what’s working.
+It needs to become a culture of “the way we do things around here”.